-Indeed, it may seem a little morbid to spend time at a cemetery while in Rome.
-At the very least, it may seem odd to go out of one’s way to visit one of Rome’s least-visited (and certainly little known) sites.
-But, the Protestant Cemetery is just one of the many free things you can do in the Eternal City and is a great place to recharge your batteries after hours of dodging traffic and long lines.Last updated on May 17th, 2023
+Perhaps it’s a bit morbid to spend time at a cemetery while on vacation.
+But the Protestant Cemetery is just one of the many free things you can do in the Eternal City and is a great place to recharge your batteries after hours of dodging traffic and long lines.Last updated on May 17th, 2023